zerodha/zerodhatech.github.io/content/blog/remoteness-of-remote-work.md

 ### Text chats in the Indian context
 In our small tech team alone, there are about ten different native tongues, and English, for most of us, is our third or even fourth language.
 This is a killer feature of diverse Indian teams where the many valuable ethnolinguistic and cultural perspectives are easily transpiled and understood thanks to the shared underlying Indian-ness.
 English acts as a handy, neutral glue language.
 At Zerodha, in-person in the office, communication happens in a mix of English and native languages with people naturally deciphering subtle, unspoken cues and information from facial expressions and body language---you know, natural human communication, not rocket science.

 Also, we have never hired anyone based on their ability to quickly articulate and type out their thoughts in English with the specific knack of being able to engage in rapid back-and-forth text chats---a prerequisite for effective remote communication in the highly diverse Indian context.
 In our chat rooms, people who have this particular ability inadvertently ended up overshadowing people who were not adept at rapid text chats.
+There were even instances where misinterpreted emojis changed the trajectory of certain tasks---yep.

 Those voices eventually started fading from the chat rooms.
 Their communications became transactional and reduced to only what was required for their specific tasks at hand, a perilous outcome for an org whose foundation is built on conversations and collaboration.
 I watched as the majority of voices faded despite encouragement and prodding.

 ### Tools
 Good remote communication is already really hard to pull off.
 If the tools that are meant to facilitate it do not provide a near-spotless user experience (UX), it can drive the participants mad.
 Poor threading on chat apps, laggy JS-bloated UIs that grind the system, delayed or missed notifications, potato quality videos, disconnections and reconnections, audio issues, buffering spinners, `Ctrl + Shift + R`, *"Hold on.
 Let me try reconnecting"* ...